-Ducting or duct work is the distribution method to transfer air from the air handler to the different rooms of the home.
+Ducting or duct work is the distribution method to transfer air from the air handler to different rooms of the home.
 This system is designed by an engineer and then installed by a professional.
-If the system is not designed by an engineer you risk the chance of the system not having a balanced static pressure, and will result in having hot and cold spots throughout the home.
-When air is being forced into multiple different spaces we want to make sure the temperature is the same in each space when the air around the thermostat has reached its desired temperature and shuts off the system.
+If the system is not designed by an engineer, you risk the chance of the system not having a balanced static pressure, and will result in having hot and cold spots throughout the home.
+When air is being forced into multiple different spaces, we want to make sure the temperature is the same in each space when the air around the thermostat has reached its desired temperature and shuts off the system.

 There is another very simple method for identifying a contaminated ducting system, and that is simply turning on the heating system sensing a burning smell inside the home from dust and debris burning off the heating elements in the air handling unit.

 The evaporator coil and air handler are the work horse behind the HVAC system.
 This major appliance is constantly providing make-up air flow to all parts of the home.
 This system is made up of a fan blower to distribute air to different parts of the home, and an evaporator coil which is the primary heating or cooling source working in conjunction with the outdoor heat pump and electric heating elements for emergency purposes.

 The primary importance of replacing air filters on a regular basis is not only to protect the ducting system from contamination, but to ensure that contamination does not effect the air handling unit.
 Here are several ways that a Myrtle Beach Home Inspector can locate major concerns within the evaporator coil and air handler system.